 What is reef-safe sunscreen?

 While currently there are no regulated definitions, terms such as "reef-safe" or "reef-friendly" identify sunscreens which do not contain oxybenzone and octinoxate — two common UV-blocking chemicals, which studies have shown can cause coral bleaching.
 When coral bleaches, it's still alive, but under severe stress, which leaves the coral susceptible to disease.
 As such, in July 2018, the state of Hawaii banned the sale of sunscreens containing oxybenzone and octinoxate.
 The city of Key West, Florida, followed suit in early 2019.
 When both laws go into effect on January 1, 2021, Hawaiians will only be able to purchase "reef-safe" sunscreens.
 And while further research is required to fully comprehend the impact of sunscreens on coral, opting for natural sunscreens is a win for us and the coral.
 Suntegrity sunscreens which are 100% natural, are also reef safe.
 Suntegrity was also awarded "Champion" Status by the EWG/Compact for Safe Cosmetics.
+Choose Suntegrity Natural Mineral Sunscreen for your body, it's great for use all year round for many activities from sport to beach - and it's also reef friendly.

 What is the best sun cream protection for my face?